nazdridoy/ngpt/docs/overview.md

 ## What is nGPT?

-nGPT is a versatile Python LLM client that functions as a CLI utility, library, and development framework.
-It supports multiple providers (OpenAI, Ollama, Groq, Claude) with features including interactive chat, code generation, shell command execution, git commit messages generation, and markdown rendering.
+🤖 nGPT is a Swiss army knife for LLMs: powerful CLI, interactive chatbot, and flexible library all in one package.
+Seamlessly work with OpenAI, Ollama, Groq, Claude, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
+Fast, lightweight, and designed for both casual users and developers.

 ## Key Features